vrianta/agai/component/readme.md

+components are a static elements in the dataase
+It can be used for specific use cases like Settings,

+this package is just like models but has specific data settings though we need models for the components to be created

-components are those static values(example Settings) which you need to be initialised at the begining of the program from the
+components are basically struct which will store the element of the database

-this file will handle them